How to increase working capital and keep your business agile: 6 tips

 Working capital is the backbone of any business, so learning how to maintain or generate more cash in your company is vital to success.

 "It's basically the cash you need to operate, or your current assets minus your current liabilities.
-Without enough working capital, you could lose your flexibility and credibility with financial institutions, suppliers and customers," says Marie-Claude Provost, Vice President, Alberta South at BDC.
+Without enough working capital, you could lose your flexibility and credibility with financial institutions, suppliers and customers," says Marie-Claude Provost, BDC’s Vice President, Solutions and Initiatives.

 Depleting your working capital can also diminish your capacity to exploit new business opportunities.
-For example, Provost says, "if your competition suddenly closes up shop and you need more inventory to service their customers, you would need working capital to buy that additional inventory.
+For example, Provost says, "if a competitor suddenly closes up shop and you need more inventory to service its customers, you would need working capital to buy that additional inventory.
 Without it, you're unable to react quickly."

 Keeping sufficient working capital on hand can be a major challenge for cash-strapped entrepreneurs, so remember the basics.
-Making sure your business gets paid for the goods and services it provides is still the most elementary way to increase working capital, notes BDC Senior Advisor, Strategy Implementation Nick Fry.
+Making sure your business gets paid for the goods and services it provides is still the most elementary way to increase working capital, notes BDC Manager, Entrepreneur Centre Nick Fry.

 Ask yourself: How much can I afford to lend my customers without draining my working capital?

 "You want to ensure that your customers have a good credit history and that they will respect your payment terms.
-Otherwise you may find yourself without cash when you need it," he says.
+Otherwise you may find yourself without cash when you need it," says Nick Fry.

 1. Don’t wait until the end of the month